tdiderich/runZero-scripts/scan-stats/README.md

 1. new_assets_all_time - sum of the `change.newAssets` value in the scan stats
 2. offline_assets_all_time - sum of the `change.offlineAssets` value in the scan stats
-3. total_assets - keeps count of `change.totalAssets` in order to calculate `average_assets_seen` (not a relevant stat but leaving in the output to see how the average is generated)
+3. total_assets_seen - keeps count of `change.totalAssets` in order to calculate `average_assets_seen` (not a relevant stat but leaving in the output to see how the average is generated)
 4. scan_count - total number of scans run by the task (also used to calculate `average_assets_seen`)
 5. average_assets_seen - average number of assets found in the scan (new or existing)
 6. max_assets_seen - most assets found in a single scan with this task